0xVikasRushi/chaum-pedersen-zkp/Readme.md

 ## Description

-This markdown file outlines the Chaum Pedersen Zero-Knowledge Proof (ZKP) protocol, a cryptographic technique used to prove knowledge of a secret without revealing the secret itself.
+Chaum Pedersen Zero-Knowledge Proof (ZKP) protocol, a cryptographic technique used to prove knowledge of a secret without revealing the secret itself.
 The protocol involves a setup phase, proof generation, and verification steps.

 ## Setup